KehEatCode/Machine-learning/Basic concept/Multiple linear regression.md

     - The equation for multiple linear regression can be represented by:

-         - target = intercept + constant 1*feature 1 + constant 2*feature 2 + constant 3*feature 3 + .....
+         - target = intercept + constant 1 * feature 1 + constant 2 * feature 2 + constant 3 * feature 3 + .....

-         - The model aims to find the constants and intercept such that this line is the best fit.32
+- The model aims to find the constants and intercept such that this line is the best fit.